Accessories first

 Keep CPAP machines informational until licensed DME, prescription verification, and supplier operations are ready.

-Prescription CPAP machine pages should remain provider-first research pages until licensed DME, supplier, prescription verification, and fulfillment workflows are ready.
+Prescription CPAP machine pages should remain informational until licensed DME, supplier, prescription verification, and fulfillment workflows are ready.
 See what may require a prescription.

 Not sure what fits?